A Nook

 A soft glow of afternoon light.
 A tucked-away corner.
 The feeling of being held close by the space itself.
 This is the nook—small, enclosed, and inviting in ways larger rooms aren't.

 Maybe you already have one.
 A window seat where you read or journal.
 A breakfast nook where morning feels slower.
 A corner with cushions where you sketch or sit with your thoughts.
 Or maybe you don't—maybe the corners in your home are filled with clutter, or feel too small or awkward to use, or have just been overlooked.
-But nooks aren't born, they're made.
+But nooks aren't found, they're made.
 That corner by the bookshelf could hold a chair.
 The spot under the stairs could have cushions and a lamp.
 The bay window that's collecting boxes could become somewhere you actually sit.

 Is there an overlooked or underused corner in your home that you could transform into a nook?